Nick Sylvester

 Nick Sylvester is an American record producer, songwriter, multi-instrumentalist, and music executive.
 He is best known for his writing and production work with Channel Tres and Yaeji, and as the creative co-founder of Godmode Music.

 Early life and education

 Sylvester was born and raised in Montgomeryville, Pennsylvania, outside of Philadelphia.
-In high school, he played trumpet professionally in wedding and jazz bands.
+He attended St. Joseph's Prep, where he played trumpet professionally in wedding and jazz bands.
+After graduating from high school, Sylvester attended Harvard University, where he wrote for The Harvard Lampoon.
+Sylvester graduated from Harvard with a degree in classics in 2004.

-Sylvester attended St. Joseph's Prep and Harvard University, where he was a writer for The Harvard Lampoon concurrently with Colin Jost, Simon Rich, and Zach Kanin.
-In 2002, Sylvester raced Albert Hammond Jr. and Julian Casablancas of The Strokes in a go-kart race hosted by the Lampoon in the streets of Cambridge.

 Career

 Journalism, writing

 Sylvester wrote about pop, rap, dance, indie and experimental music for the music publication Pitchfork from 2002 to 2006 and served as an editor from 2004 to 2006.

 In 2006, while he was a writer and senior associate editor at The Village Voice, he was suspended for his essay "Do You Wanna Kiss Me?", a piece about Neil Strauss's The Game, after the essay was revealed to contain fabrications about a secret society of pickup artists.
 Later that year, he was hired as a writer by The Colbert Report, and continued to write articles for n+1, The Wire, and New York Magazine.